imsharukh1994/OfficeDocs-DeployOffice/office/2016/privacy-options.md

 - Recommended and important updates are automatically installed for the operating system and Office 2016 applications.
 Users are notified about new optional software.

-- Applications can connect to support.office.com for updated Help content and can receive targeted Help content for the Office 2016 applications that are installed.
+- Applications can connect to support.microsoft.com for updated Help content and can receive targeted Help content for the Office 2016 applications that are installed.

 - Applications can periodically download small files that help determine system problems and prompt users to send error reports to Microsoft.

 - Users can sign up for the Customer Experience Improvement Program or the Office Personalized Experience Program (OPEP), depending on the SKU they have installed.
-For more information about OPEP, see the [Microsoft Office Personalized Experience Program](https://go.microsoft.com/fwlink/p/?LinkId=282045).

 If users choose **Install Updates Only**, recommended and important updates are automatically installed for the operating system and Office 2016 applications.
 Users are notified about new optional software, but, privacy options aren't changed in Office 2016 applications.
 This means that the default privacy options take effect.
 If users choose **Don't Make Changes**, automatic updating isn't changed in the Windows Security Center and privacy options aren't changed in Office 2016.
 The default privacy options take effect.

 The default privacy options for Office 2016 applications are as follows:

-- Office 2016 applications don't connect to support.office.com for updated Help content and Office applications aren't detected on users' computers.
+- Office 2016 applications don't connect to support.microsoft.com for updated Help content and Office applications aren't detected on users' computers.
 Users won't experience optimal results when they search for Help.

 - Office 2016 applications don't download small programs that help diagnose problems and error message information isn't sent to Microsoft.